lucasjoliveau/doc/fr/developer/tutorials/getting_started/02_setup.md

 ### Code Editor

-If you are working at Odoo, many of your colleagues are using [VSCode](https://code.visualstudio.com), [VSCodium](https://vscodium.com) (the open source equivalent), [PyCharm](https://www.jetbrains.com/pycharm/download/#section=linux), or
+If you are working at Konvergo ERP, many of your colleagues are using [VSCode](https://code.visualstudio.com), [VSCodium](https://vscodium.com) (the open source equivalent), [PyCharm](https://www.jetbrains.com/pycharm/download/#section=linux), or